BBMRI-cz/data-catalogue-pseudonymisation/README.md

 # data-catalogue-pseudonymisation
-This is the repository for the pseudonymisation part of the BBMRI.cz data catalog
+This is the repository for the pseudonymisation part of the BBMRI.cz data catalog.

 ## Pseudonymisation

 ### MiSEQ
-Pseudonymizes predictive numbers before moving the data to SensitiveCloud at ICS-MUNI
+Pseudonymizes predictive numbers, collects clinical data and removes unnecessary files before moving the data to SensitiveCloud at ICS-MUNI.

 Pseudonymisation itself consists of multiple Python and Bash scripts, the whole pipeline is defined within **pseudonymize_pipeline.sh**:
   1. it sets paths to important folders and files,